 I have just been advised by my estate agent that my East London lawyer is not on the mortgage company Conveyancing panel.
 How can I be certain if this is indeed the case?

 The best course of action for you to take is to contact your East London lawyer directly.
 It is reasonable to expect your lawyer to advise you of the situation.
 If they are not on the panel they may recommend you to a East London conveyancing practice that is on the conveyancing panel for your bank.

-A friend advised me that in buying a property in East London there could be various restrictions affecting the ability to carry out external changes to the property.
+My aunt advised me that in buying a property in East London there could be a number of restrictions prohibiting external changes to the property.
 Is this right?

-We are aware of a number of properties in East London which have some sort of restriction or requirement of consent to execute external alterations.
+There are a number of properties in East London which have some sort of restriction or requirement of consent to perform external changes.
 Part of the conveyancing in East London should determine what restrictions are applicable and advising you as part of a ROT that should be sent to you.

 Is there a list of Lloyds panel conveyancers in East London on the Building Society Association’s Website?

 No. There is no such directory service on the CML or Building Society Association sites.
 Very few lenders make their panel listings available online.
 If you are seeking to appoint a East London lawyer on the Lloyds please use our tool.

 We previously instructed conveyancers based in East London on the Aldermore solicitor panel.
 They have just billed me an additional amount for the legal aspects of the Aldermore mortgage.
 Is this a supplemental conveyancing fee specified by Aldermore?